Terms and Conditions

 2.1 The most up-to-date information about our degree programmes is published on the University of Edinburgh’s Degree Finder.
 The Degree Finder for undergraduate programmes can be found on our Undergraduate Degree Finder and for postgraduate programmes our Postgraduate Degree Finder.

 We cannot guarantee the accuracy of information that is published on third party external websites.

 3.1 You should ensure that all of the information you provide to the University and/or the UK Home Office and/or the UK Foreign Office in respect of you application is true and accurate.

-3.2 If it is discovered that your application contains incorrect or fraudulent information, there is a re-assessment of your fee status, or significant information has been omitted from your application form, the University may withdraw or amend your offer, or where you have already registered, terminate your registration at the University and this Contract.
+3.2 If it is discovered that your application contains incorrect or fraudulent information, there is a re-assessment of your fee or immigration status, or significant information has been omitted from your application form, the University may withdraw or amend your offer, or where you have already registered, terminate your registration at the University and this Contract.

 3.3 The offer the University makes to you will be conditional or unconditional.
 If your offer is conditional, the University will set out the conditions that you will need to fulfill in order to be admitted onto your chosen programme.
 Your offer may be conditional upon you passing an English language test.
 Please refer to the University’s policy on English language requirements.

 3.4 If your offer is a conditional offer and you have not fulfilled the relevant conditions before the date notified in your offer (or any other date notified to you), the University reserves the right to withdraw your offer or defer your application to the next year of entry.